weng-lab/krews/docs/config.md

 google.mem-per-cpu | An optional memory per cpu ratio used when you don't have both fields available and don't want to use a machine class. | no | *none* google.disk-size | Disk capacity.
 Can be used to override the runtime value. | no | *none* google.disk-type | Type of disk, HDD vs SSD. | no | hdd

+*Please note most of these settings are mutually exclusive.
+For example, a machine-class is not needed if you have a machine-type set.

 **Example**